quyuan01/pdf-extract-bench/README.md

 - marker's test version is v0.2.8;
 - nogout's test version is v0.1.0 small;

-## Get Data
+# Get Data
-Datasets can be downloaded from opendatalab: https://openxlab.org.cn/datasets/quyuan/PDF-bench/tree/main
+Datasets can be downloaded from [OpenDataLab](https://opendatalab.com/OpenDataLab/Miner-PDF-Benchmark/tree/main);

-## Usage
+# Usage
 - **step1**

   Clone the project into your environment.